hoothin/UserScripts/Picviewer CE+/README.md

 Press `CTRL + G` to quickly enter the gallery.
 Hold `CTRL` to view a larger picture when hovering over images or links.

-There are additional settings available in the "Picviewer CE+ config" for further customization.
+> There are additional settings available in the "Picviewer CE+ config" for further customization.
 Currently, reviewing these settings is the best way to learn about the script's capabilities.
 Try exploring more functions on your own!
+>

-If you are glad to assist with the translation, please [🌐edit this file](https://github.com/hoothin/UserScripts/edit/master/Picviewer%20CE%2B/pvcep_lang.js#L1).
+> If you are glad to assist with the translation, please [🌐edit this file](https://github.com/hoothin/UserScripts/edit/master/Picviewer%20CE%2B/pvcep_lang.js#L1).
 It will be beneficial for individuals who speak the same language as you do.
 Thank you for your help.
+>

-Need more rules for peculiar sites? feel free to pull requests or open issues.
+> Need more rules for peculiar sites? feel free to pull requests or open issues.

+## PDF Addon
 [Picviewer CE+ PDF Addon](https://greasyfork.org/scripts/498445-picviewer-ce-pdf-addon) After installing this addon, when the `Compress to ZIP` feature is enabled, a PDF file will be generated instead of a ZIP file during the packaging process.
  <details>
 <summary>Make a PDF e-book with this addon</summary>